Custom House, Newham

 The LDDC’s destructive change of mind was the consequence a desire to create space for the ExCel exhibition and conference centre, which opened in 2000.
 The centre has 90,000 square metres of event space on a 100-acre site north of the Royal Victoria Dock.
 The £250 million construction project was the largest in east London since Canary Wharf.
 Three DLR stations serve the site: Prince Regent and Custom House for ExCel’s eastern and western entrances and Royal Victoria for the peripheral facilities further west.

-Custom House station was closed for almost the whole of 2017 to increase its capacity by 50 per cent and make other improvements in advance of the arrival of the Elizabeth line (Crossrail), which is presently scheduled for autumn 2019.
+Custom House station was closed for almost the whole of 2017 to increase its capacity by 50 per cent and make other improvements in advance of the arrival of the Elizabeth line (Crossrail), which is presently scheduled for autumn 2019 – though that’s beginning to seem optimistic.

 The ward of Custom House has a significant black African community, mainly speaking Yoruba, Twi and Swahili.
 Fifteen per cent of homes in the ward are lone parent households with dependent children.